dantaki/infractus/README.md

 #### BAM

-infractus requires single-read alignments with suppplementary alignments (SA: tag).
+infractus requires single-reads with suppplementary alignments (SA: tag).

-`-b,--bam` accepts either a file or a path, where all files that end in `.bam` will be analyzed.
+`-b,--bam` accepts either a file or a path.
+Given a path all files that end in `.bam` will be analyzed.

 #### BED